asmitde/axisandohs_templates/aerosoft_crj/README.md

 _Use:_ Set Left Rotary to CRS.
 Turn Right Rotary to DECR/INCR to change the course 1 needle.

 _Animation:_ CRS1 selector knob on FCP.

+#### **Rightmost switch to ON/OFF:**
+_Action:_ Selector acceleration on/off.

+_Use:_ Set ON (flick up) to enable acceleration for altitude, heading, course1 and speed selectors.
+Set OFF to disable acceleration.
+Use Right rotary to change selector values as usual.

+_Animation:_ None.
+The selector knobs turn faster when acceleration is enabled.